Walking at Haldon Forest Park

 Mobility hire

-We have three off-road mobility scooters available to hire through the Countryside Mobility Scheme.
+We have three all-terrain mobility scooters available to hire through the Countryside Mobility Scheme.
 Our scooters are available to anyone aged 14+ with limited mobility.
 You do not have to be registered disabled to hire a scooter.
 Contact us for more information and booking.